 Pretty soon, you’ve spent months at your computer doing everything but what you want to do, you’re good at, which is of course MAKING NEW MUSIC!
 We haven't even started on what's involved with actually selling music, be it online, in stores, for sync licensing, etc.

 * * *

 Over all these years I made many friends and professional connections, and we shared a lot of experiences back and forth.
 What I noticed is that we all wanted each other to succeed, and we were all trying to do everything by ourselves and becoming frustrated at the complexity of it.
 No single person can be everything, there are always going to be certain things that you’re good at and other things that you’re not so good at, and everyone’s different so we’re all struggling with different aspects.

 Something as simple as being able to release your music to the online retailers, which likely won't even make you enough money to buy a case of beer, can take literally months of research and effort to get in with a digital distributor or record label, or else will cost you money for every single release and will incur additional expense every year after if you want to maintain the release on those stores.

-I should know, because back in 2008 I did just that, and managed to secure a rare, coveted agreement with a digital distributor that doesn't incur per-release expenses.. which is pretty important, because online sales account for very little revenue for the majority of indie labels these days, and if you're paying to release music online, where there really shouldn't be any overhead to begin with, then you're already chewing into what little margin you might have.
+I should know, because back in 2008 I did just that, and managed to secure a coveted agreement with a digital distributor that gets my releases into all the important places and doesn't incur per-release expenses.. which is pretty important, because online sales account for very little revenue for the majority of indie labels these days, especially in the beginning, and if you're paying to release music online, where there really shouldn't be any overhead to begin with, then you're already chewing into what little margin you might have.